alanxu/my-alg/algorithms/tree/recursion.md

                 # root and there is chance to cover it later on upper level.
                 # This is a greedy approach, cuz second last level always marked.
 Whether mark
                 # the root depends on structure of tree.
+                #
+                # Why bottom up?
+Because in Binary Tree path, #children >= #parent, so from
+                # bottom up, we have opptunity to put camera on parent which is more optimal

                 if not par and node not in covered or node.left not in covered or node.right not in covered: self.ans += 1